SkyAPM/Organization/README.md

 # Committer Team
 As a member of PMC, you have following rights:
 1. Edit rights for `skywalking` and `skywalking-ui` repositories.
-1. Vote right for pull request.
+1. Vote right for pull request or feature discussion.
-1. Vote right for promoting contributor to Committer Team.
+1. Vote right for promoting contributor to Committer Team and PMC.

 The current Committer Team is as follows (in chronological order):
 * 柏杨 [@bai-yang](https://github.com/bai-yang)  Senior Engineer, Alibaba Group.